traitecoevo/infinitylists/README.md

 You can install and run a local version of `infinitylists` from [GitHub](https://github.com/traitecoevo/infinitylists).
-This allows more flexibility for loading taxa that are not automatically loaded in the web app.
+This allows more flexibility for loading taxa that are not automatically loaded in the web app, and loading data for other regions of the world.
 The code to do this is:

 ``` r
 # install.packages("remotes")